humbertoragazzini/EnvironmentMaps/README.md

 3. In this tab select settings.
 4. Click in pages in the option menu.
 5. Select in source branch master.
-6. Save, the project is deployed in github pages in the following link:[The Raging Sea](https://humbertoragazzini.github.io/EnvironmentMaps/dist/)
+6. Save, the project is deployed in github pages in the following link:[EnvironmentMap](https://humbertoragazzini.github.io/EnvironmentMaps/dist/)

 ## **To clone my repository in github**